 Please recall an earlier mention in this post to a second device developed by Emporia.
 We now address that device as promised!

 Through its research, Emporia discovered that certain markets, particularly some in southern California, utilized main electrical panels that only have access to busbars and are incompatible with CT clamps.
 However, these markets typically have AMI “smart” meters equipped with ZigBee wireless transmitters.
-Therefore, Emporia has designed a hardware option to bridge the wireless signal to Wi-Fi.
+Therefore, Emporia has designed the Vue: Utility Connect to bridge the wireless signal to Wi-Fi.
 Once data hits the app, the user experience mirrors that for CT-based systems.
 In this manner, Emporia seeks to address a gap in its ability to deliver a “universal” solution.
-Look for this option as soon as the fall of 2019!

 To turn a phrase, you can’t manage what you don’t measure.
 Emporia believes it has designed and built the best home energy monitor — at a price point to encourage use by all!
 Further, Emporia also has designs to open its platform for data delivery in ALL markets.
 So, forge into the energy transition with Emporia by purchasing your Vue now.
 We look forward to the journey together!